devsecops/bootcamp/Week-1/LESSON-3.md

 ```

+* Github & Git
 * Setting up your Environment
-* Github & Git
-* Using Assumer
 * The Lab Environment

 ```